RTreb/SFU-publishing-workshop/SFU_publishing_workshop_after_submission.markdown

     hints for what to do after submission - responding to reviewers etc -->

+\title{I've submitted a paper.
+What happens now?}
+\author{Rowan Trebilco}
+\maketitle

+\begin{center}
+	April 2014
+\end{center}

 # I've submitted a paper.
 What happens now?

 Hurry up and wait.
 How long you'll have to wait largely depends on the journal.
 Different journals have different steps in the editorial/review process, and some are just inherently slower than others.
 The basic process is summarised in the flow chart below, which comes from the British Ecological Society's guide to peer review (worth reading, especially if you're about to review a manuscript for the first time --- the link is in the resources section).
-In addition to what's shown in this figure, some especially high-impact journals (Nature and Science... perhaps others) also have "Gatekeeper" reviewers ---  who articles get sent to for a quick verdict on "worth reviewing" vs. "reject without review" before they actually go out for formal review.
+Most journals have a "gate keeper" who pre-screens articles and gives a quick "worth reviewing" vs. "reject without review" verdict before they actually go out for formal review.
+In most cases the associate editor fills this role (though at some high-impact journals like Nature and Science gatekeepers don't actually work for the journal).

 ![What happens to your paper after you submit it](BES_publishing_flowchart.pdf)

 What this boils down to is that, depending on the journal, you should expect to hear back within anywhere from a few hours to a couple of weeks, depending on whether your article has been sent out for review.
 There are horror stories of people not hearing anything for 6 months, only to be told that their MS wasn't even sent out for review, but this definitely qualifies as a time when it's okay to bug the editor (see below), and most of the time you should hear back pretty quickly.

 Once your paper has been sent out for review, the fastest-turnaround journals can have reviews back to you within a month.
-At the slowest journals its not uncommon to wait several months.
+At the slowest journals it's not uncommon to wait several months.

 Turn-around speed is something to weigh up pretty carefully when submitting papers.
 Often there is a trade-off between publishing somewhere high profile that might have a very slow turn-around, vs. somewhere a bit lower profile with a faster turn-around.
-Getting papers out sooner can be important if you're applying for jobs/scholarships etc., so its something to consider.
+Getting papers out sooner can be important if you're applying for jobs/scholarships etc., so it's something to consider.
 Your supervisors, peers, and other colleagues are your best resource for getting a handle on the turn-around speed of a given journal.
 Journal websites often tell you expected turn-around speed, but the estimates can be be (sometimes wildly) optimistic.
 You can also check the submission, acceptance, and publication dates on some recent articles if the journal publishes these details.
 This is potentially biased though, as it's been suggested that journals are increasingly giving "reject with invitation to resubmit" decisions rather than "accept with major revisions" to make their submission to publication times appear shorter (see Dynamic Ecology blog, link at bottom).

 ## When is it okay to bug the editor?
 Sometimes.
-Its never a good idea to piss off the editor, but if you've been waiting considerably longer than the estimated times provided by the journal, *politely* checking in about the status of your paper is okay.
+It's never a good idea to piss off the editor, but if you've been waiting considerably longer than the estimated times provided by the journal, *politely* checking in about the status of your paper is okay.
 Your advisor/senior collaborators are good people to ask if you're unsure, and might even be willing to get in touch with the editor on your behalf.

 ## Rejected?